Skip to content

 end

-mod:AddCallback(ModCallbacks.MC_FAMILIAR_UPDATE, mod.FamiliarUpdate, FAMILIAR_VARIANT)
+mod:AddCallback(ModCallbacks.MC_FAMILIAR_UPDATE, mod.FamiliarUpdate, FRIEND_FRANKIE_FAMILIAR)

 This function, when ran on MC_FAMILIAR_UPDATE, will make your familiar fire regular tears 1.36 times a second dealing 3.5 damage per shot.
-It will automatically synergize with shooter familiar modifiers such as Baby-Bender, BFFS!, and Forgotten Lullaby, and firing direction overrides like King Baby and Marked.
-It will also automatically handle playing the appropriate animations for a shooter familiar.
-You can view 003.001_brother bobby.anm2 inside the game's extracted resources for reference.
+It will automatically synergize with familiar modifiers such as Baby-Bender, BFFS!, and Forgotten Lullaby, and firing direction overrides like King Baby and Marked.

 1